lucylow/Yeezy-Taught-Me/README.md

 # Yeezy Taught Me
-Train a LSTM model to **generate random text** based on the patterns in a text corpus.
+Train LSTM model to **generate random text** based on patterns in a given text corpus.

 As Kanye West said:

-> Lack of visual empathy,

-> Equates the meaning of L-O-V-E.
+> Lack of visual empathy, equates the meaning of L-O-V-E.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=6mp72xUirfs
 " target="_blank"><img src="http://img.youtube.com/vi/6mp72xUirfs/0.jpg"
 alt="Yeezy taught me well" width="240" height="180" border="10" /></a>

+---

 ## Overview
 The LSTM model operates at the **character level**.
 It takes a tensor of